UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

 Note that a software development lifecycle does not need to be a cycle :-)

-`[Leau et al., 2012]` (Table 1) gives a comparison of traditional versus agile software development:
+The same grouping is used by Leau and colleagues , where they gives a comparison of traditional versus agile software development `[Leau et al., 2012]` (Table 1):

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->